uoguelph-engg4450/uoguelph-engg4450-F24-Group8-NLTK/CONTRIBUTING.md

 - Place your dataset in the appropriate directory (`corpora/`, `models/`, `tokenizers/`, etc.).
 If you are unsure, check the existing structure or open an issue for clarification.
 - If your dataset has a license, include the license file in the same directory.
 If the license is unknown or separate from the repository, please add a note in a `README` or `LICENSE` file within the dataset’s folder, and document this in your pull request.

+**Whenever you add a new data package, you must update [`DATASET-LICENSES.md`](DATASET-LICENSES.md) with the license information for your package.**

+You only need to update [`LICENSE-OVERVIEW.md`](LICENSE-OVERVIEW.md) if you are making changes to the repository’s overall licensing structure or guidance.

 ### 4. Update Index Files

 - If required, update any index or metadata files so that the new dataset is discoverable by NLTK’s downloader.
 Follow the format of the existing files.